OpenIPC/webui/docs/index.md

 You can improve existing code and send us patches.
 You can add new features missing from our code.

+Please make changes against the `dev` branch of the project, that's where the most recent code resides.
+Keep your codebase fresh pulling changes from the repo frequently, merging them into your local repo, and rebasing your code to eliminate conflicts.
+Remember that you write for embedded linux thus please keep your code as small and opimized as possible.
+Avoid using extra libraries like jQuery, pure JavaScript is quite enough.
+Use valid HTML5 code.
+Avoid using deprecated tags and attributes.

 You can help us to write a better documentation, proofread and correct our websites.